-James Kennedy (Texas Department of Insurance) reported that regulators are still moving forward on some of their priorities for and Insolvency Task Force (RITF) was charged with identifying any impediments under existing laws to the resolution of an insurance task force iscrimined a married of iseasco.
+James Kennedy (Texas Department of Insurance) reported that regulators are still moving forward on some of their priorities for

+2020 and beyond.
+The NAIC's Receivership and Insolvency Task Force (RITF) was charged with identifying any impediments under existing laws to the resolution of an insurance holding company group, and the task force identified a number of issues.
 "We found that a lot of the critical functions of an insurer are often handled by an affiliate within the group," he said.
 "That affiliate may be a company that's not an insurer, so there are regulatory questions about that affiliate.
 Does the Holding Company Act give us enough authority to handle those kinds of situations?
 We saw some areas where the Holding Company Act could be beefed up a little bit to address some of these problems."